 As an accounting platform, Wave can automatically track the difference in currency exchange rate, from the time that the payment was received, to the time the amount was deposited to the merchant’s bank.
 It then automatically records the difference as gain or loss for easy tax reporting.

-Wave did not do so well in this criteria.
+Wave did not do so well in this criterion.
 While it offers decent customer management and developer tools, it does not support same-day deposits and in-app chargeback management, and its customer support is only available during business hours.
 Also, while the mobile app can be used to manage invoices, it does not include a POS function.

 The customer management feature allows merchants to add, edit, remove, and manage customer records.
 The customer list can be added in bulk or individually from the Add a Customer function or directly while creating a new invoice.
 Each customer profile includes complete customer contact information and will track every outstanding and paid invoice.